Fans are Artists. Artists are Fans.

 “Japanese and German are the best Fans in the world”.

-Since the beginning of the sixties there is an important relation between art and popular culture (POP).
+Since the beginning of the sixties, there is an important relationship between art and popular culture (POP).

 Since we travel in less than a day from one part of the world to the other, cultural identification follows a global exchange of information.
 A dialogue between two single persons begins with a careful harmonization about issues of common meaning.
 POP shows us where we are and who we want to communicate with.
 Starting a communication with other cultures could also have a beginning in defining common experiences and aesthetic influences.

 The ADORE-Project is an attempt to research the role of the artists in society.
-It raises the following questions: How does it happen to become an artist?
+Does it raise the following questions: How does it happen to become an artist?
 Do artists follow a common role?
 What is the myth of the artist?
 Are artists fans?
 And finally: Are fans artists?

 As a kind of homage to Yoko Ono’s “Grapefruit”, a book of instructions and drawings, the video installation ADORE features the artistic origins of 35 Yokohama based artists.
-ADORE makes the artist to remember each individual starting point.
-In a kind of ‘head banger’ performance the artist adore their first song, a key to each individual artistic initialization process.
-The video installation is visualizing music as a moment of artistic entity as fans of art.
+ADORE makes the artist remember each individual starting point.
+In a kind of ‘headbanger’ performance, the artist adores their first song, a key to each individual artistic initialization process.
+The video installation is visualizing music as a moment of an artistic entity as fans of art.
 And so the ADORE-Project reminds us to a silent karaoke version and is there by my homage to the artists of Yokohama!